imAIgene-Dream3D/BEHAV3D/docs/source/analysis/single_cell/state_classification.md

 ## Tips & best practices

 - **Choose features deliberately.** The states are only as meaningful as the features you feed in.
 Begin with a small, interpretable set and expand only if states are blurry.
+- **Treat curation as iterative.** A typical workflow is: fit states → inspect diagnostics and feature distributions → rename intrinsic states → review full binary-group states → backproject questionable classes → rename or merge again if needed.
 - **Use a fixed seed for reproducibility.** Leave **Random seed** at its default (or note the value you used) so re-runs and collaborators get the same states.
 - **Save and reuse a model across experiments.** Once you have a state definition you trust, apply it to new datasets via **Apply existing behavioral state classification** so states stay comparable.
+- **Let images overrule labels.** If a state name sounds convincing from the PDFs but does not hold up in backprojection, trust the image-level evidence and rename or merge the cluster.
 - **Pair with Backprojection.** After classifying, use **Step 4 — Backprojection** above to paint the states back onto the raw images and sanity-check that they correspond to real behaviour.

 ## See also